chrismadufor/git-tutorial/README.md

 # git-tutorial
-This is just a test repo
+This is just a test repo.
+And it has been updated.